Upgrade your Flash!

 The professor stared at me for a long moment, then sighed and nodded.
 “You were always the more level-headed of us, Julius.
 You are right.
 Let us gather our materials and create our fake.”

-Miss Watkins was roused by messenger from her sleep and summoned to our sides, having the greater artistic skills among us.
+Miss Watkins was roused by messenger from her sleep with a pregnancy pillow amazon and summoned to our sides, having the greater artistic skills among us.
 Please—in the crisis, I ask you to let slip the scandal of two men working beside a young woman in the dead of night.
 She was put to work carving the physical object, and did a fine job of replicating its form.
 She cast aside three or four failures before making one that met her high standards, but we finished a mere hour before dawn.
 The sky was already rosy on the horizon.
 Outside my window, from the park, I could hear countless birds, and above it all, the war chants of the boggarts.
 War had begun.
 The birds would be slaughtered, without their totem and their Queen.
 I imagined a total ecosystem collapse in the wake, and it terrified me.
 It would ruin my life’s work.
 I could not allow that to happen.

 Once the carving was complete, Professor Welterschmidt ushered us out of the laboratory, claiming that the aetheric tuning was too dangerous to allow us to witness it.
 “I have seen these devices tear open the very fabric of space, revealing the terrible things that dwell between the worlds.
 I know how to deal with such dangerous, Doctor, but you do not.
 Give me privacy.
 Do not enter no matter what you hear.
 I will exit when the work is done.”